algosup/2023-2024-project-4-sportshield-team-5/documents/functional-specification/functional-specification.md

 **The prototype's current features are:**

-- Connexion to the device via BLE
+- Connection to the device via BLE
 - Activate / Deactivate the anti-theft function via BLE
 - Unlock the security cable via BLE
 - Alarm
     - 3 light sounds when a small shock is detected
     - 5 long loud sounds when a big shock is detected
-- Send movement notification via a SIM card
+- Send movement notifications via a SIM card
 - Send GPS position and Battery level every 15 minutes via a SIM card
 - Sleep mode
     - GPS functionalities are only powered when information should be sent